SepehrHariri/SepehrHariri/README.md

 # Hi there, I'm Sepehr 👋

-With 5+ years of hands-on experience in software development, I'm currently focused on building intelligent systems powered by AI and LLMs.
+With 5+ years of hands-on experience in software development, I'm currently focused on building intelligent systems powered by AI and Machine Learning.

 I design and implement intelligent solutions that turn abstract ideas into real-world applications.
 I have a strong interest in NLP, LLMs, and generative models.